peacey/split-vpn/README.md

     <summary>VPN_PROVIDER</summary>
      The VPN provider you are using with this script.

-      Format: "openvpn" for OpenVPN (default), or "external" for wireguard or other external providers.
+      Format: "openvpn" for OpenVPN (default), "openconnect" for OpenConnect, or "external" for wireguard or other external providers.
       Example: VPN_PROVIDER="openvpn"

   </details>

   <details>
     <summary>VPN_ENDPOINT_IPV4</summary>
     If using "external" for VPN_PROVIDER, set this to the VPN endpoint's IPv4 address so that the gateway route can be automatically added for the VPN endpoint.
-OpenVPN automatically passes the VPN endpoint IP to the script and will override this value.
+OpenVPN and OpenConnect automatically passes the VPN endpoint IP to the script and will override this value.

       Format: [IP]
       Example: VPN_ENDPOINT_IPV4="2.2.2.2"